-For the vast majority of Betfair customers, the only charges paid to Betfair will be commission on net winnings in a market, as set out in more detail in Section 1 below.
+For the vast majority of Betfair Exchange customers, the only charges paid to Betfair will be Commission on net winnings in an Exchange market, as set out in more detail in Section 1 below.

-There are additional charges to deter extreme usage of the facilities provided by Betfair: customers who place more than 1000 bets in any hour may also be charged a transaction fee depending on the number of bets placed and the amount of commission they have already paid, as set out in Section 4 below.
-In addition, customers who make more than 20 data requests in any one second may also be charged a fee depending on the number and type of data requests made and whether they were also generating matched bets as opposed to just reading data.
-Fees relating to data requests are set out in Section 5 below.
+There are additional charges on the Exchange to deter extreme usage of the facilities provided by Betfair: customers who place more than 1000 bets in any hour on the Exchange may also be charged Transaction Charges depending on the number of bets placed and the amount of commission they have already paid, as set out in Section 4 below.

-Finally, a small number of customers who, in the long-term, generate very little commission compared to the amount they win will incur Premium Charges.
+A small number of customers who, in the long-term, generate very little commission compared to the amount they win may incur Premium Charges.
 Any customer affected by this charge will be notified in advance.
-Details of the Premium Charge are set out in Section 7 below.
+Details of the Premium Charge are set out in Section 6 below.

-A Turnover Charge will be payable by a very small number of our customers who engage with the betting exchange on certain Australian racing markets in a particular way.
-Details of the Turnover Charge are set out in Section 9 below.
+A Turnover Charge will be payable by a very small number of our customers who engage with the Betting Exchange on certain Australian racing markets in a particular way.
+Details of the Turnover Charge are set out in Section 8 below.

 Betfair charges a Commission on your net winnings on a market.
 If you have a net loss on a market you do not pay commission.

-Commission is calculated by multiplying your net winnings by the Market Base Rate, as shown on the Rules tab.
-From this we will apply a discount.
-The more you bet with us the greater the discount you will receive.
+Commission is calculated by multiplying your net winnings by the Market Base Rate.
+From this we will, for customers based in most countries, apply a discount.
+The more you bet with us the greater the discount you will receive (if applicable).

-The size of this discount, or your Discount Rate, is determined by the number of Betfair Points you have accrued on your account.
+The size of this discount, or your Discount Rate, if applicable to your country, is determined by the number of Betfair Points you have accrued on your account.
 Betfair Points are earned in proportion to your betting activity - the more you bet, the more points you accrue, the greater your Discount Rate.
 Please note that your discount rate will be capped at 20% unless you have completed Betfair's Know Your Customer check requirements.